Egyptian Media Production City: History

 An open theatre, the largest of its kind, is built in a legendary style with open-air halls, and covered terraces, with a new architectural design.
 The theatre accommodates 1,000 spectators, in addition to theatre boxes (Bargnoires) for 40 spectators.
 The area also houses "Ali Baba's cave", where the mythical story is shown via computer-animated puppets.
 There is also the traffic city for children and young men.
 It is a shooting area, with stores, coffeeshops, and gas stations.
 The Suzanne Mubarak Data Centre houses all information and data on MPC.
 It contains an electronic library, computers, various world encyclopedias and connections with the Internet.
 The contract for constructing and equipping the Mubarak International Studio Complex at the MPC was signed in January 1997.
 The complex comprises 114 cinematographic, television and video shooting studios, where state-of-the-art technology is to be used.
 The project is expected to be completed within three years, at a total cost of 340 million US dollar, including costs of infrastructure, construction, equipment and appliances.

 According to studies already conducted, a holding company is to be set up to run MPC, with three subsidiaries, one for production, another for services and maintenance and a third for tourism.
-The company has an authorised capital of LE 2 billion, and a paid-up capital of LE 1.5 billion.
+The company has an authorized capital of LE 2 billion, and a paid-up capital of LE 1.5 billion.
 Forty per cent of the company's paid-up capital is subscribed by the Radio and Television Union and ten % by banks, while 20-25%, amounting to LE 400 million will be floated for public subscription.

-Project goals

-Provide television production of a competitive nature.

-Achieve 3,500 hours of indoor studio production 5,000 hours of programmes and outdoor production.

-Provide miscellaneous production including drama, cultural, educational features, children programmes to meet local and foreign market requirements.

-Provide film production, with a basic capacity of 100 long films per year.

-Provide woods and metal works at the services complex.

-Use the MPC as a tourist attraction for interested citizens and tourists alike.

-Utilize on an economic basis, training centre surplus production on both domestic and external levels.

-Use the MPC surplus hotel capacity for providing accommodation services to visitors and tourists calling at the 6th of October City, as well as artists, agents and other members of the public, dealing with MPC.